12 Foods You MUST Eat Organic

 1. Better health through reduced allergies and diseases

 Organic food is not raised using chemical fertilizers and pesticides.
 It therefore, does not contain any traces of these strong chemicals that can affect the human body.
-This is particularly important for children, foetuses, pregnant women or people with sensitive immune or digestive systems.
+This is particularly important for children, fetuses, pregnant women or people with sensitive immune or digestive systems.

 2. Better health through more nutrition